-- 1. Report the incident to Security, and, when appropriate, the Title IX Coordinator - 2.
+- 1. Report the incident to Security, and, when appropriate, the Title IX Coordinator. - 2.
 During business hours (Monday-Friday, 9:00 a.m.
 6:00 p.m.), report the incident to the front desk, Security, and when appropriate, the Title IX Coordinator will be immediately notified, and he/she will meet the victim and obtain necessary information for documentation and assist in contacting the LAPD, when necessary, to file an additional report. - 3.
 During non-business hours, report the incident to a Systems Engineer.
-The Systems Engineer will collect the information (e.g. description of the incident, where and when it occurred, etc.) and forward the report to the acting Title IX Representative(s) by the next business day.
+The Systems Engineer will collect the information (e.g., description of the incident, where and when it occurred, etc.) and forward the report to the Title IX Coordinator or acting Title IX Representative(s) by the next business day. - 4.
+Anyone impacted by sexual misconduct and/or sex or gender discrimination/harassment is encouraged to contact the Title IX Coordinator directly to make a report and/or obtain assistance.
+Reports may be made at any time (including during non-business hours).
+Contact: Title IX Coordinator, Carmen Munoz